 Yes, everyone knows that and everyone talks about it.
 But it’s really hard to implement.
 You mostly deal with peoples’ work, their position, their emotions and key success role factors.
 It’s a risky mix that the wrong feedback can cause to explode.
-Keep this in simple.
+Keep this simple.
 Offer a structure or a system that employees can use with self-confidence and honesty.
 Make them aware that you value their opinion and, most importantly, act on that feedback.

 15. Try some unusual employee engagement ideas

 Small things can sometimes make a difference.
 Like having colored mugs and calendars at work or an awesome air freshener.
 Since we’re on the Out-of-the-box topic, you could try an Art Team Building.

 This should be the keystone for each office dealings.
 Mainly from other departments and levels.